 - Do you know how and when to submit a suspicious transaction report (OPO) to the FAU?

-- Do you train your employees in AML at least once a year?
+- Do you train your employees and persons in a comparable position in AML at least once a year?

 Ready for inspection?